fryette/grid_view_example/README.md

 Total time spent: 1.2H(60-70 min)

-Project commited with all generated files to reduce time for review.
+Project committed with all generated files to reduce time for review.

 ## Getting Started